-Conclusion Implementation of Alternative 2 would result in minor adverse long-term impacts to park operations from increased maintenance and administrative needs from the new SRM building.
+Conclusion Implementation of Alternative 2 would result in minor beneficial long-term impacts to park operations from decreased maintenance needs at the new SRM building.
 Beneficial impacts would be long-term minor from SRM staffing consolidation into one building in closer proximity to other park facilities and divisions.
 Cumulative impacts would be minor beneficial long term.